 To understand the concept of VEC attacks (Vendor Email Compromise), it is important to first understand Business Email Compromise (BEC) attacks.
 So, let’s start off by getting a general idea about BEC attacks.

 Join our weekly newsletter and get the latest cybersecurity updates delivered directly to your inbox

 Business Email Compromise (BEC) Attacks

 In a BEC attack, a cybercriminal impersonates an employee, colleague, or executive to send an email to another employee.
 This email usually contains a request for a fund transfer.
 The cybercriminal may also ask for personally identifiable information (PII) from employees.
 In this case, it can further lead to fraud or identity theft.

 The emails used in BEC attacks typically carry instructions related to payment approvals or client data sharing.
-Employees can easily fall into this trap as the criminals usually impersonate a higher authority figure within an organization.
+Employees can easily fall into this trap as the criminals usually impersonate a senior employee within an organization.

 BEC attacks can lead to huge financial losses.
 A report by the FBI suggested that BEC attacks cost organizations $26 bn in total over 3 years from June 2016 to July 2019.

-A Vendor Email Compromise (VEC) attack is slightly different from a BEC attack.
+A Vendor Email Compromise (VEC attack) is slightly different from a BEC attack.
 In a VEC attack, a threat actor compromises and uses the email account of an organization’s legitimate vendor.
-Equipped with a legitimate email identity, the cybercriminal now becomes more powerful than ever.
+Equipped with a legitimate email identity, the cybercriminal has now become more powerful than ever.

 Once the target is picked, the attacker designs an email template that suits the setting of the target organization.
 This makes the email more believable.
 They send these realistic-looking emails to the employees in charge of handling payments.
 They attach fake invoices and change the payment information from the vendor’s side to redirect the payment to an account controlled by the miscreant.